Skip to main content

 Why does question rate matter?

 Questions are the engine of dialogue.
-They demonstrate curiosity, promote understanding, and can help uncover needs, challenges, or opportunities.
-A balanced question rate keeps conversations interactive and engaging, fostering a collaborative environment.
-On the flip side, too few questions might make you appear disinterested, while too many can overwhelm or derail the discussion.
+They demonstrate curiosity, encourage participation, and help uncover needs, challenges, or opportunities.
+A balanced question rate keeps conversations interactive and engaging, fostering collaboration and trust.

 Improving your question rate